Ice hockey at the 2017 Asian Winter Games – Women's tournament

-The women's Ice hockey tournament at the 2017 Asian Winter Games was held in Sapporo, Japan between 18–25 February at the Tsukisamu Gymnasium.
+The women's Ice hockey tournament at the 2017 Asian Winter Games was held in Sapporo, Japan, between 18 and 25 February at the Tsukisamu Gymnasium.

 A total of 6 women's teams participated.
 In the women's ranking, Japan were the highest rated team in women's ice hockey, followed by China, Kazakhstan and South Korea and Hong Kong.
 Thailand was unranked.